astoilkov/main-thread-scheduling/readme.md

 ### `scheduler.postTask()`

-[`scheduler.postTask()`](https://developer.mozilla.org/en-US/docs/Web/API/Scheduler/postTask) is available in some browsers today. `postTask()` and `main-thread-scheduling` share some commonalities.
+[`scheduler.postTask()`](https://developer.mozilla.org/en-US/docs/Web/API/Scheduler/postTask) is available in some browsers today. `postTask()` and `main-thread-scheduling` do similar things.
 You can think of `postTask()` as a lower level API — it might be the right choice in specific scenarios.
 Library owners might be interested in exploring the nuanced differences between the two.
 For most cases, `main-thread-scheduling` provides a `scheduleTask()` method that mimics that API of `postTask()` while providing the extra benefits of the library.

 <!--